 How to make Pecan Snowball Cookies:

-Finely chop the pecans, line a baking sheet with parchment paper and add the powdered sugar to a small bowl then set them all aside for now.
+Line a baking sheet with parchment paper.
+Add powdered sugar to a small bowl and set both aside.

-Once the cookies are completely reroll them in the powdered sugar.
+Once the cookies are completely cooled, reroll them in powdered sugar.

-- Roll the cookies as close in size as possible so they bake evenly.
-I used a 1” melon baller.
-If your cookies are larger, adjust the baking time accordingly.
+- Size: Roll cookies as close in size as possible so they bake evenly.

-- They’re finished baking when they’re very lightly browned.
-Cracking means they’re overdone but they’ll still be delicious (may be a little dry inside).
+- Doneness: Cookies are finished baking when they’re very lightly brown.
+Cracking means they’re overdone and may be a little dry but still delicious!

 Enjoy!